Pigs in Blankets Yorkshire Puddings with Brie & Caramelised Onion

 • From batter: Increase oven to 220°C (200°C fan).
 Add ½–1 tsp oil to each hole of a 12-hole muffin tin; heat 5–7 minutes until shimmering.
 Divide batter halfway up each cavity; bake 15 minutes until puffed and deep golden.
 Ready-made: Place Yorkshires on a preheated tray and re-crisp 5–7 minutes at 220°C (200°C fan).

-• Spoon a little caramelised onion into each Yorkshire with a slice of brie.
+• Spoon a little caramelised onion into each Yorkshire.
 Nestle in a pig in blanket.
-Top with more Brie.
+Top with Brie.
 Return to the oven 3–4 minutes until the Brie just softens.

 • Drizzle with cranberry (or honey), scatter thyme, grind over black pepper, and serve hot.